dwdas9/home/articles/M365/LicensingExamples.md

 ## M365 Example licensing:

+I went to a shop, and the prices of the goods were so complicated that I just threw some cash down and told the shopkeeper to give me the best I could get for that amount.
+That's the story here: Microsoft licensing is so complex that these tables will give you some idea of what you would get if you shelled out $1,000 or more.

+**Note**: These tables are just here to give you some idea.
+Prices change, you might get discounts, or new features might come in.
+So, this is just to give you a basic idea.
+Don't take this table to the Microsoft sales guy and say that it says this.

 ### $10,000 Budget

 | Product                          | Annual Cost Per User | Number of Users | Features                                                       |